Cricket: England V Sri Lanka 3rd Test Scoreboard - UrduPoint

 Cricket: England V Sri Lanka 3rd Test Scoreboard

-London, (APP - UrduPoint / Pakistan Point News - 7th Sep, 2024) Scoreboard at stumps on the first day of the third Test between England and Sri Lanka at the Oval on Friday:
+London, (APP - UrduPoint / Pakistan Point News - 7th Sep, 2024) Scoreboard at the close of England's first innings on the second day of the third Test against Sri Lanka at the Oval on Saturday:

 B. Duckett c Chandimal b Rathnayake 86